mikrosk/scummvm/backends/platform/atari/readme.txt

 Too many fullscreen updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Somewhat related to the previous point - sometimes the engine authors were lazy
+Somewhat related to the previous point - sometimes the engine authors didn't
-and instead of updating only the rectangles that really had changed, they ask
+realize the impact of every update on the overall performance and instead of
-for a full screen update.
-Not a problem on a >1 GHz machine but very visible on
+updating only the rectangles that really had changed, they ask for a full screen
-Atari!
-Also, this is (by definition) the case of animated intros, especially
+update.
+Not a problem on a >1 GHz machine but very visible on Atari!
+Also, this
-those in 640x480.
+is (by definition) the case of animated intros, especially those in 640x480.

 MIDI vs. AdLib vs. sampled music
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~